How Expletive Pronouns Can Leave Your Reader Behind

 Also preferred: The guidelines include four main principles.
 (6 words)

-You are likely used to seeing running starts, so you may have difficulty spotting this construction in your writing.
+You are likely used to seeing expletive pronouns, so you may have difficulty spotting this construction in your writing.
 Take advantage of the “Find” feature in your writing software to search for “there” and “it.”
 Then revise the sentence to ensure that you have a clear subject or referent.